Updated on: 17 Jan 2020.

 Banks usually have tie-ups with a lot of sellers and merchants who accept credit cards.

 Every time you use a credit card at their location, a small percentage ( usually 2-3%) goes to the bank.
+Banks earn money when you do transactions on fuel, groceries or online shopping.

 For example, if you use your credit card to buy groceries at a supermarket and pay 1000 rupees.